firozshk/CyberSecurityWeek/Challenges/Day 1: Azure Cloud Security/Challenge 1/README.md

 - Region - **East US**
 - Zone redundancy - **Disabled**

-Once the App service is deployed, under 'Deployment Center' please select the source 'Github' and use the above mentioned credentials and use the default repo and branch.
+Once the App service is deployed, under 'Deployment Center' please select the source 'Github' and use the below mentioned credentials and use the default repo and branch.

+Please use the below Github credentials to deploy the App on Azure.

+U/N : srinivas@jumpstartninja.ai
+P/W : Gitninja@123!

 **Please have the remaining settings as default**